 Giorgio Morandi is the master of tones and colors that are muted.
 Notice how the reddish object stands out so much to us in the painting because it is the most saturated color.

 However, the reddish object is not a bright red.
 In fact, if we took it out of the painting and put it against something else it would probably look like a very muted red – and would not stand out at all.
 It is because of the muted tones that surround the object, that the object stands out.

 If Morandi had painted a very bright saturated red in place of the muted reddish color that exists, it would ‘kill’ the painting and not have the powerful effect that it does have.

 Subtlety helps give muted colors meaning.
 It is because of the subtlety in the painting, that we can see and feel all of the beautiful color harmonies happen.
 If there was a loud, bright red it would wash everything else out!

 Imagine if a loud rock band started playing during an adagio movement performed by a string quartet.
 The rock band would surely drown out the sound of the string quartet and we would never be able to hear beautiful and subtle harmonies.

 How to begin using a muted colors palette

 The best place to begin using a muted colors palette is to just start color mixing a lot more.
 Really try to not paint from photographs but rather paint from real life studies.
 You will not be able to see the richness of a color from a photograph.
 Also steer yourself away from color mixing formulas.
 Try instead to mix colors from what you see, and trust your eyes.

-I have a free color mixing guide that will help you learn the basics of color mixing.
-You will have everything you need to know in order to start mixing muted colors!
+Be sure to grab my free color mixing guide that will help you learn the basics of color mixing.
+You will have everything you need to know in order to start mixing a muted color palette!